Hewlett-Packard-ESS/docker-kibana/README.md

 If you want to use a key and certificate for outgoing kibana requests, simply drop them into /storage/server.key and /storage/server.crt

 ## License
-This application is distributed unter the MIT License (MIT)
+This docker application is distributed unter the MIT License (MIT).

+Kibana itself is licenced under the [Apache](https://github.com/elastic/kibana/blob/master/LICENSE.md) License.